amal-kadri/Data-Mining-Assignment-3/assignment3.md

 plots.
 First, as `longitude` becomes less negative (moving eastward from the coast), predicted housing prices drop.

-&lt;&lt;&lt;&lt;&lt;&lt;&lt; HEAD The latitude partial dependence plot also reveals incite about housing prices in California.
+The `latitude` partial dependence plot also reveals incite about housing prices in California.
 In general, Southern latitudes are predicted to be more expensive that northern ones.
 Looking at the map, what we would expect to see two bumps in this general trend for the cluster of houses near Los Angeles and San Francisco.
 This PD plot has the LA cluster as higher than the SF plot.
 This is likely due to the fact that there are more cheap houses east of SF but at the same latitude.
-By contrast, east of LA there are not as many cheap houses. ======= Also, the `latitude` partial dependence plot also reveals incite about housing prices in California.
+By contrast, east of LA there are not as many cheap houses.

+Also, the `latitude` partial dependence plot also reveals incite about housing prices in California.
 In general, Southern latitudes are predicted to be more expensive that northern ones.
 Looking at the map, what we would expect to see two bumps in this general trend for the cluster of houses near Los Angeles and San Francisco.
 This PD plot has the LA cluster as higher than the SF plot.
 This is likely due to the fact that there are more cheap houses east of San Francisco along the same latitude.
-By contrast, east of Los Angeles there are not as many cheap houses. &gt;&gt;&gt;&gt;&gt;&gt;&gt;
+By contrast, east of Los Angeles there are not as many cheap houses.
-992b82679b123c972b14831a020e6a0841942712

 The final PD plot shows how predictions change with `medianIncome`.
 Tracts with higher median income have higher house prices, which is what